-Chicago Lustre Viburnum is covered in stunning creamy white flat-top flowers at the ends of the branches in late spring.
-The royal blue fruits are held in abundance in spectacular clusters from early to late fall.
+Arrowwood is smothered in stunning creamy white flat-top flowers at the ends of the branches in late spring.
+The blue fruits are held in abundance in spectacular clusters from early to late fall.
 It has forest green deciduous foliage.
 The serrated oval leaves turn an outstanding deep purple in the fall.